RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 database's configuration.
 While the persistence model can be changed dynamically, just know that it can take time for your database to switch from one persistence model to the other.
-It will depend on what you are switching from and to, but also the size of your database.
+It will depend on what you are switching from and to, but also on the size of your database.

 Note: For performance reasons, if you are going to be using AOF, it is highly recommended to make sure replication is enabled for that database as well.
-When these two features are enabled, persistence will be performed on the database slave and not take away performance wise from the master.
+When these two features are enabled, persistence will be performed on the database slave and not impact performance on the master.

 ## Options for Configuring Data Persistence